HAHill/ARTEMIS_baseline/README.md

 # ARTEMIS_baseline
-Code for analyses and visualizations from ARTEMIS baseline manuscript
+Code for analyses, visualizations and clinical tools from ARTEMIS baseline manuscript